berndbausch/Devstack-Kubernetes/instructions.md

     openstack loadbalancer member create --subnet-id kubesubnet --address $FIXED-IP-1 --protocol-port 80 testpool openstack loadbalancer member create --subnet-id kubesubnet --address $FIXED-IP-2 --protocol-port 80 testpool

+The loadbalancer is in place.
+As the final step, add a floating IP so that it can be reached from outside the cloud.
+This is a bit involved.

+Obtain the loadbalancer's ID

+    LB_ID=$(openstack loadbalancer show testlb -c id -f value)

+Obtain the Neutron port that carries the loadbalancer's virtual IP

+    PORT_ID=$(openstack port list --device-id lb-$LB_ID -c ID -f value)

+Create a new floating IP and save its ID

+    FLOATINGIP_ID=$(openstack floating ip create public -c id -f value)

+Associate this floating IP with the loadbalancer's VIP port

+    openstack floating ip set --port $PORT_ID $FLOATINGIP_ID